Frequently asked questions

 There are a number of factors that are considered to be ‘local connections’.
 They are:

-· When you apply, you can show that you have lived in Ceredigion for the last five years.
+• When you apply, you can show that you have lived in Ceredigion or in some specific border wards adjoining major towns for the last five years, at the point of application.

-· When you apply, you can show that you have been employed in Ceredigion for that last three years.
+• When you apply, you can show that you have been employed in Ceredigion for the last five years, at point of application.

-· When you apply, you can show that you have close family living in Ceredigion; and they have been here for at least 10 years.
+• When you apply, you can show that you have close family living in Ceredigion, and they have been here for at least 10 years, at point of application.

-· You or a member of your household served or are still serving in HM Forces (in either the Regular and Reserves), and have lived in Ceredigion at some point for at least five years.
+• You or a member of your household served or are still serving in HM Forces and have lived in Ceredigion at some point for at least five years.

 What counts as ‘close family’?